MicahParks/websocket-pubsub/README.md

 * This test pretty much keeps _everything_ in memory until the test is over.
 This includes a bunch of copies of the test data.
 Be careful not to run out of memory.
 The defaults should be safe for most machines.
 * The number of publishers and subscribers is configurable through flags.

+### Test coverage
+This one test covers 76.4% of the code.
+Additional tests are welcome in contributions.